 For locating tanks with respect to other tanks & equipment or vice versa, Refer to the minimum separation distance as mentioned in the company standard.

 - Nozzle orientation shall be standardized for ease of operation & following points are to be noted.

 - The nozzle on the roof is to be oriented such that under no circumstances operator step on the roof.

 - Group the nozzles in one plane, so that operator movement on the roof is minimum.

 - Instrument nozzles on the roof & shell shall be planned such that they are in the silent zone & do not experience fluid turbulence.

 - Dip hatch nozzle to be oriented such that there is no product spillage on the staircase & operating area.

-- Nozzles & platform on tank roof shall be marked separately in nozzle orientation drawing.
-For more details about the tank, nozzle orientation Click here
+- Nozzles & platforms on the tank roof shall be marked separately in the nozzle orientation drawing.
+For more details about the tank-nozzle orientation, Click here

 Tank Piping Layout

 The optimum tank piping arrangement in a tank farm is the most direct route between two points allowing for normal line expansion and stresses.
 Usually, the following guidelines are followed while designing tank piping layout: